Winter gardening checklist – 13 ways to get your garden through the coldest months

 Yes, it's a really good idea to winterize your lawn mower after you've given your grass it's final mow of the year.
 This will ensure it is clean and left in good condition to start using once the temperatures rise and the grass begins to grow again.

 Although we recommend cutting back most perennials in the fall, leave those with more structural seed heads standing.
-They provide food for garden birds but also look beautiful when touched by frosts.
+They provide food as plants for birds but the plants you should never deadhead also look beautiful when covered in frost.

 Contributing Editor